Aleksandr175/warships/docs/CityResourceProductionProcess.md

 Final quantity of resources we get with formula:

-$qty = $productionResourcePerHour * $coefficient;
+$qty = $productionResourcePerHour * $coefficient * $timeDiff;

+$timeDiff - is gap in seconds between now and last moment of updating resource.

 ## Resources calculation

-We calculate produced resources on island each one minute.
+We calculate produced resources on island every minute.
 We calculate gap we get for 1 minute and add it to island.

 We calculate produced resources for all resources for what we have buildings on island.